 What is The USAA Subscriber’s Savings Account?

 The USAA Subscriber’s Savings Account is an account held by USAA in the member’s name where capital is held.
-Since USAA is a member-owned company a portion of USAA’s capital is held in each member’s Subscriber’s Account.
+Since USAA is a reciprocal company interinsurance exchange it cannot issue stock to raise capital, and so it raises capital through other means such as through retained earnings.
+As a member-owned company a portion of USAA’s capital is held in each member’s Subscriber’s Account.
 The funds in these accounts held USAA to do the following: